mdrmtz/yeoman-template/README.md

 finally for dependencies execute

+     npm install bower -g
      bower install && npm install

 then to create dist just run in the command line

+    grunt
+in case you get

+Warning: PhantomJS timed out, possibly due to a missing Mocha run() call.
+Use -- force to continue.

+you need to do

+     cd test && bower install && cd ..
      grunt

 For testing use